usgs/winston/docs/request.md

     <compress> = 0 | 1

 ## GETCHANNELS
+### Description

+### Request
     <cmd> = "GETCHANNELS" <sp> <id> [ <sp> "METADATA" ]
+### Response
+****Header line*****

+One line per channel.
+Each line is a colon-separated string with the following values:
+1. station id
+1. $-spearated SCNL
+1. earliest sample as J2kSec
+1. most recent sample as J2kSec
+1. instrument longitude
+1. instrument latitude
+1. alias
+1. unit
+1. linear a
+1. linear b
+1. groups

+Items seven through 11 are only provided if the METADATA argument was provided with the request.

 ## GETMETADATA
     <cmd> = "GETMETADATA" <sp> <id> <sp> ( "INSTRUMENT" | "CHANNEL" )